FAQ

 Q: What happens on Potluck Days?

 A: Over the course of the year, the school hosts around six potluck lunches.
 Parents are invited to attend the potluck lunch and/or contribute an item to the menu.
 A few days before the lunch, the school will put out a sign-up sheet for food contributions.
 The school suggests a menu, and parents sign-up for a particular dish.
 The school asks that each parent try to attend at least one potluck lunch per year.
-Potlucks are typically held in celebration of Halloween, the December Holidays, Valentine’s Day, St. Patrick’s Day, Easter / Passover and Father’s Day.
+Potlucks are typically held in celebration of Halloween, Thanksgiving, the Winter Music Recital, Valentine’s Day, and Family Day.
 At the potluck, the parents help serve the food to the kids, then sit down and enjoy some lunch themselves!
 Parents are also asked to volunteer to help clean up.

 Q: Should I pack my child a lunch on Potluck Day?